 Speaking at conferences and before groups of prospects is a well-established way for a lawyer to position herself as a thought leader on a relevant topic or issue.
 Make sure that you create the desired impression by honoring these principles.

-To make sure the audience retains the important part of your message, use this framework to make it easy for them to follow you:
+To make sure the audience retains the important part of your message, use the Rule of Threes framework to make it easy for them to follow you:

 - Tell 'em what you're going to tell 'em

 - Tell 'em